Where’s Mick? Trump acting chief of staff has low-key style

 Like others interviewed, Panetta said it would be impossible to serve as a typical chief in Trump’s White House.
 “All you can do is be there, respond to the president when you can, try to maintain some semblance of order and try to keep things at least halfway on track and not collapsing into total chaos,” Panetta said.

-Mulvaney, who technically also retains the title of budget director, remains engaged in policy and budget issues, which made his absence in recent days especially notable.
+Mulvaney, who technically also retains the title of budget director , remains engaged in policy and budget issues, which made his absence in recent days especially notable.
 He left on Wednesday afternoon as the White House was mounting a final effort to try to stop GOP senators from backing a resolution to block Trump’s emergency order.
 Mulvaney was absent for Thursday’s vote, when a dozen Republican senators joined Democrats in rebuking the president.
 And he was still gone Friday when Trump issued the first veto of his presidency, overruling the vote to terminate his declaration.

 The White House defended Mulvaney’s decision to take the trip, which senior strategy adviser John Czwartacki said was part of a 25-year tradition.